Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Deployment

 \section{\sys{} Deployment}

-We demonstrate the deployment of \sys{} under two representative CL scenarios in security: temporal drift in malware detection and representation shift in binary analysis.
-These examples capture realistic challenges in real-world pipelines~(\autoref{fig:security_cl_app}), and each instantiating a different mode of the confidence-driven knowledge arbitration.
+We demonstrate the deployment of \sys{} under two representative CL scenarios in binary security: temporal drift in malware detection and representation shift in binary analysis.

 \nobf{Temporal Drift~(Malware Detection Example)} This scenario reflects the continual evolution of malicious behaviors over time, where each temporal segment introduces new families or variants unseen in earlier datasets.
 Older samples remain critical for preserving established family patterns and recurring code reuse, while newer samples are the most security-critical, often embedding novel evasion strategies.
 Therefore, \sys{} ensures backward-compatible detection while maintaining adaptability to emerging threats.
-Because malware datasets are typically well-annotated and label noise is minimal, the \emph{hard arbitration} mode is adopted, enforcing discrete teacher selection for precise control over forgetting.
-Formally, the arbitration in~\autoref{equ:merge_loss} operates on probability distributions via a Kullback–Leibler divergence: $ \sum_{i} p_s(i) \log \frac{p_s(i)}{T^\star(i)} $, where $p_s$ denotes the student’s output logits and $T^\star$ is that from the selected teacher.
+Because malware datasets are typically well-annotated, the \emph{hard arbitration} mode is adopted, enforcing discrete teacher selection for precise control over forgetting.
+Formally, the arbitration in~\autoref{equ:merge_loss} operates on probability distributions via a KL divergence: $ \sum_{i} p_s(i) \log \frac{p_s(i)}{T^\star(i)} $, where $p_s$ denotes the student’s output logits and $T^\star$ is that from the selected teacher.

 \nobf{Representation Shift~(Binary Analysis Example)} In binary analysis, executables appear at different abstraction levels, from normally compiled to stripped versions.
 While high-level representations provide richer semantics, stripped binaries are the most security-critical, often being the only artifacts available during incident response. \sys{} sustains robustness across such heterogeneous representations by transferring structural knowledge between them.
-Because representation shifts occur gradually across decompilation levels and the code summaries used for supervision are often noisy~(e.g., extracted from comments), the \emph{soft arbitration} mode is adopted to enable confidence-weighted blending and resilient alignment.
-For the sequence-to-sequence architecture used in code summarization and analysis, it is performed in latent space via a mean squared error: $ \|p_s - T^\star\|_2^2 $, where $p_s$, $p_o$, and $p_t$ denote pooled latent representations of the student, old, and new models, and $T^\star$ is the confidence-weighted latent interpolation.
+Because the shift occurs gradually across decompilation levels and the summary ground truth are often noisy~(e.g., extracted from comments), the \emph{soft arbitration} mode is adopted to enable confidence-weighted blending.
+For the sequence-to-sequence model architecture, it is performed in latent space via a mean squared error: $ \|p_s - T^\star\|_2^2 $, where $p_s$, $p_o$, and $p_t$ denote pooled latent representations of the student, old, and new models, and $T^\star$ is the confidence-weighted latent interpolation.